How do stolen vehicle trends impact auto insurance premiums in Canada?

 The rising cost of theft claims in Canada

-The most recent data from the Insurance Bureau of Canada reveals that the claims cost of replacing stolen vehicles in the first half of 2024 amounted to approximately $544.7 million, a 28.8% decrease from the same period in 2023.
+Previously, the IBC reported that claims costs in H1 2024 totalled approximately $544.7 million, a 28.8% decrease from the same period in 2023.
 This was viewed as a positive sign in the fight against the rising cost of stolen vehicles.
 No data has been released on the final 2024 total, but it was trending below 2022’s $1.3M.

-Previously, the IBC revealed the cost to cover stolen vehicle claims peaked in 2023 at a record-breaking $1.5 billion – this was the second consecutive year in which costs surpassed $1 billion.
+Additionally, the IBC previously revealed the cost to cover stolen vehicle claims peaked in 2023 at a record-breaking $1.5 billion – this was the second consecutive year in which costs surpassed $1 billion.
 Comparatively, between 2018 and 2021, the cost of stolen vehicle claims averaged $556 million each year, showing just how extreme a rise there had been across the country.

-Year | Claims Count | Claims Cost | Costs per Claim |
+| Year | Claims Count | Claims Cost | Costs per Claim |

-2018 | 31,915 | $436,753,485 | $13,685 |
+| 2018 | 31,915 | $436,753,485 | $13,685 |

-2019 | 32,504 | $488,559,146 | $15,031 |
+| 2019 | 32,504 | $488,559,146 | $15,031 |

-2020 | 28,714 | $522,735,587 | $18,205 |
+| 2020 | 28,714 | $522,735,587 | $18,205 |

-2021 | 34,038 | $774,332,043 | $22,749 |
+| 2021 | 34,038 | $774,332,043 | $22,749 |

-2022 | 45,434 | $1,301,936,882 | $28,656 |
+| 2022 | 45,434 | $1,301,936,882 | $28,656 |

-2023 | 49,679 | $1,547,802,536 | $31,156 |
+| 2023 | 49,679 | $1,547,802,536 | $31,156 |

-2024* | 35,294 | $1,089,442,366 | $30,868 |
+| 2024* | 35,294 | $1,089,442,366 | $30,868 |

 How are car thieves stealing vehicles in Canada?